Last Updated: May 22, 2026

 4. Use the PVC in a pod

-To use the PVC in a pod, write a pod specification that references the PVC in the volumes section.
+To use the PVC in a pod, write a pod specification that references the PVC in the pod's volumes block; an existing PVC can be mounted this way by any pod that needs it.
 For example:

 This pod mounts the PVC at the path /usr/share/nginx/html, where it can read from and write to the persistent volume.